ADVANCE Project CREST

 - Vigilantly mitigate biases within UCCS research spaces and research processes.
 Project CREST focuses on systemic reform efforts that will change the landscape of UCCS today and for the next generation of scholars.

-Be sure to check out our feature in the UCCS Communique and view our activities in our first grant year though our CREST Fest 2022 Posters!
+Be sure to check out our feature in the UCCS Communique and view our activities through the second grant year in our CREST Fest 2023 Posters!

 The material on this site is based upon work supported by the National Science Foundation (NSF) under Grant No. 2117351.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.